rexrainbow/phaser3-rex-notes/docs/docs/shape-spinner.md

                 - `'lines'` : Create [Lines shape](shape-spinner.md#lines).
                 - `'rectangle'` : Create [Rectangle shape](shape-spinner.md#rectangle).
                 - `'triangle'` : Create [Triangle shape](shape-spinner.md#triangle).
+            - `nameArray` : An array of unique string name for each shape.
             - `name` : An unique string name of this shape.
             - `number` : Amount of shapes to create.
         - A callback